wingocard/serum/README.md

 # Serum

+> NOTE: Serum is still pre v1.0, the API is still evolving and breaking changes can occur

 Serum is a library that facilitates injecting environment variables and secrets into your application at run time.
 It can load the key/value pairs from a `.env` file and it can use a `SecretProvider` to decrypt the secrets that are included in the `.env` file.